How To Cancel Amazon Music—The Complete Guide

 Prevent Unwanted Subscription Charges With Privacy

 After signing up for Privacy, you can generate virtual cards for different uses.
-There are two types of Privacy Virtual Cards:
+There are three types of Privacy Virtual Cards:

 - Single-Use Cards—These cards can be used only once and are an excellent choice for first-time transactions on unfamiliar websites.